counsyl/stor/docs/testing.rst

 Testing
 =======
-Counsyl Storage Utils provides a test case to use when testing against Swift storage.
+Stor provides a test case to use when testing against Swift storage.
 It also provides a mixin class that can be used when creating other base test classes

 .. automodule:: stor.test